dotnet/AspNetCore.Docs/aspnetcore/test/http-files.md

 * Customize response preview
 * Per-request settings

 The Visual Studio 2022 `.http` file editor is sill under development, and some of these features might be added in the future.
-For more information, see [Visual Studio Code REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).
+For more information about the Visual Studio Code extension, see [REST Client extension](https://marketplace.visualstudio.com/items?itemName=humao.rest-client).

 ## Use the Visual Studio `.http` file editor